parkercarrus/cluster-trading-strategy/README.md

-# Cluster-Aware Stock Ranking Strategy
+# Clustering-Informed Algorithmic Trading

-This project implements a **cluster-aware, step-forward backtested machine learning strategy** for ranking and selecting top-performing stocks based on future relative performance.
+This project implements a **cluster-aware, step-forward backtested machine learning strategy** for ranking and selecting top-performing stocks based on predicted future relative performance.
 Stocks are grouped into clusters using KMeans, and features are engineered to reflect both relative positioning and cluster dynamics.

 ## Highlights